CharlieGo19/devops-notes/docker-learning/README.md

     There's many topics that will probably be out of the scope of these notes and will be included in the Kubernetes course such as: Secrets, ConfigMaps etc.

+    Note: Remember, you can not directly deploy containers with K8s - you create pods, then the kubelet tells the container runtime to create the containers for you.

 ## Adding ***[command]*** kubectl to your terminal